King IVTM Report by Principle at 27 Oct 2023 | ||

 The Human Resources and Remuneration Committee and the Governance and Nomination Committee support the Board with the governance of remuneration throughout the Group, ensuring fair and responsible remuneration practices.

 The Human Resources and Remuneration Committee, in consultation with executive management and an external advisor to the Committee, ensures that the Group’s directors and executives are fairly rewarded for their contribution, in line with the Group remuneration policy.
 The Committee has reviewed the remuneration policy and its implementation extensively with appropriate input from its advisers.
-The company’s remuneration policy is fair, responsible, and aligned with best practice, and to all South African legislation, including “Equal Pay for Work of Equal Value” code of good practice.
+The company’s remuneration policy is fair, responsible, and aligned with best practice, and to all South African legislation, and that there is pay parity both in terms of race and gender.

 Detailed disclosure regarding remuneration, including key themes of the roadshow are contained in the remuneration report and remuneration Implementation report in the IAR that is available at www.growthpoint.co.za. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P14 Prac 26 K IV™ P14 Prac 27 K IV™ P14 Prac 28.a K IV™ P14 Prac 28.b K IV™ P14 Prac 28.c K IV™ P14 Prac 28.d K IV™ P14 Prac 35.a.iii K IV™ P14 Prac 35.b K IV™ P14 Prac 35.c K IV™ P14 Prac 35.d K IV™ P14 Prac 38.a K IV™ P14 Prac 38.b K IV™ P14 Prac 39.a K IV™ P14 Prac 39.b K IV™ P14 Prac 32.b K IV™ P14 Prac 32.c K IV™ P14 Prac 33.e K IV™ P14 Prac 33.f K IV™ P14 Prac 34.a K IV™ P14 Prac 34.b K IV™ P14 Prac 34.c K IV™ P14 Prac 34.d K IV™ P14 Prac 34.e K IV™ P14 Prac 34.f K IV™ P14 Prac 34.g K IV™ P14 Prac 34.h K IV™ P14 Prac 35.a.i K IV™ P14 Prac 35.a.ii K IV™ P14 Prac 36 K IV™ P14 Prac 37 K IV™ P14 Prac 29.a K IV™ P14 Prac 29.b K IV™ P14 Prac 29.c K IV™ P14 Prac 30.a K IV™ P14 Prac 30.b K IV™ P14 Prac 30.c K IV™ P14 Prac 30.d K IV™ P14 Prac 30.e K IV™ P14 Prac 30.f K IV™ P14 Prac 30.g | |